AmadeusITGroup/HttpSessionReplacer/README.md

   Normally, unless using container specific interface, container should not be aware of the existence of the session.

 * The *Agent* performs instrumentation as described below.
+The instrumentation performs bytecode injection in order to attain zero code impact on application code.

 ### Session management